amlalejini/antagonistic-lexicase/docs/ProgSynthProblemNotes.md

 - Median
 - Small Or Large (9k updates, >=64 w/128eval)
 - StringLengthBackwards
+- MirrorImage

 Things I haven't seen yet:

 - ForLoopIndex
 - LastIndexOfZero
+- CountOdds
+- VectorsSummed
+  - I imagine the gradient is really important for this one.
 - CollatzNumbers

 ## Problem - For Loop Index